Maintenance of Academic Standards

-The ARP is intended to identify the problems that contributed to a student going on academic probation and list steps that he/she will take to correct the problems.
-Students must commit to the changes in behavior necessary to achieve academic success.
-Steps to be taken might include regular class attendance, repeating failed courses, decreasing the number of credits attempted in a semester, taking reading/study skills courses, decreasing the amount of time spent working or in extracurricular activities, or taking a semester off to deal with personal or financial problems.
-The completed ARP electronic form is copied to the student, the advisor, and the office of the special assistant for academic policy.
+The APP is intended to identify the challenges that contributed to a student going on academic probation and list steps that they should consider to get back on a path to academic success.
+Steps suggested might include regular class attendance, repeating failed courses, decreasing the number of credits attempted in a semester, taking reading/study skills courses, decreasing the amount of time spent working or in extracurricular activities, connecting with campus resources, or taking a semester off to deal with personal or financial problems.
+The completed APP form is copied to the student, the advisor, and the office of the special assistant for academic policy.

 Academic Renewal Policy

 The Office of the Vice Provost through the special assistant for academic policy, at its discretion, offers academic renewal to students at the time they apply for readmission.

 - The Academic Renewal Policy permits West Chester University undergraduates whose GPA and total credits earned prevents them from meeting graduation requirements under the traditional readmission policy.
 Students can be readmitted only once under the Academic Renewal Policy.
 The policy cannot be applied retroactively after a student is readmitted.

 - A student must have had a minimum of a two-year absence from West Chester University.

 - All grades for courses previously taken will remain on the WCU academic record.
 Academic Renewal will be noted on the student's transcript.
 General education courses previously taken and passed with a grade of C or better will be maintained on the student's record as T's.
 A "T" designation allows for the credits to be counted but the grade will not be factored into the student's new GPA.